Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 1. The user clicks on the "Login" button.
 2. The user enters their details into the login form.
 3. The user clicks on the "Login" button.
-4. The application logs the user in to the application.
+4. The application logs the user into the application.

 Alternative Flows: